apache/openwhisk-deploy-kube/helm/openwhisk/README.md

 Documentation of the OpenWhisk system architecture, programming model, tutorials, and sample programs can all be found at on the [Apache OpenWhisk project website](https://openwhisk.apache.org/).

-# Disclaimer

-Apache OpenWhisk Deployment on Kubernetes is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
-Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
-While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.

 # Support

 For questions, hints, and tips for developing in Apache OpenWhisk: